 5. Building a domain specific Search Engine

 Efficient data scraping algorithms have helped people crawl both indexed and unindexed pages to build large repositories of domain-specific data.
 Knowing well, that with limited resources, they cannot take on Google or Microsoft, they have decided to invest in domains they excel at, or have a lot of knowledge and first-hand information about, such as pharmaceutical drugs, or cooking recipes.
 These websites are a huge favorite among people who dabble in these specific domains and are bookmarked by thousands.
 The websites have a list of websites that they crawl to build up the search engine.
 Why do people prefer it over google or bing?
 Well, google or bing throws irrelevant results with the real ones (along with promoted sites), due to which people prefer going to these, with their domain-specific needs.

-So web-scraping is not just about price wars and content generation.
-Most of the latest artificial intelligence algorithms and machine learning models are trained on data collected through web scraping.
-Web-Scraping is indeed the only way to get ahead in the race for Big-Data.
+So webscraper is not just about price wars and content generation.
+Most of the latest artificial intelligence algorithms and machine learning models are trained on data collected through websitescraper.
+Web Scraping or web scraping service is indeed the only way to get ahead in the race for Big-Data.